facundoq/facundoq.github.io/unlp/lsa64/index.md

 The database was recorded in two sets.
 In the first one, 23 one-handed signs were recorded.
 The second added 41 signs, 22 two-handed and 19 one-handed as well.

-The first recording was done in an outdoors environment, with natural lightning, while the second in an indoors environment, with artificial lightning (Figure \ref{fig:lsa64}), to provide differences in illumination between signs.
+The first recording was done in an outdoors environment, with natural lightning, while the second in an indoors environment, with artificial lightning, to provide differences in illumination between signs.

 Subject 10 from the first recordings was unavailable for the second set of recordings, and was replaced by another subject.
 This change in no way diminishes the utility of the dataset, since the set of classes recorded in the first session is disjoint from the one recorded in the second session.